 In 2012, Orman started her own prepaid debit card.
 It lasted a couple of years, then was taken off the market.

 To most personal finance pros, prepaid cards are controversial, primarily because of the fees they charge.
-Thus, the idea of a personal finance expert following in the footsteps of celebrity prepaid card creators like the Kardashians and Russell Simmons could seem questionable.
+Thus, the idea of a personal finance expert following in the footsteps of celebrity prepaid card creators could seem questionable.

-Here’s how Suze responded when someone named Briana tweeted a link to Phil’s article:
+Here’s how Orman responded when someone tweeted a link to Phil’s article:

 Money Talks News / Money Talks News

-While Suze may not have agreed with Phil’s arguments, they were perfectly legitimate.
+While Orman may have disagreed with Phil’s arguments, they were perfectly legitimate.
 He’s no idiot.
 And threatening a fan by saying “just keep following others and see where it gets you” simply sounds unhinged.

 Orman later apologized.

 Good, sound advice.
-But if you don’t think people should buy new cars, should you endorse them on TV, as she does in an Acura commercial?
+But if you don’t think people should buy new cars, should you endorse them on TV, as she did in an Acura commercial?

 One might argue that appearing in an ad for cars doesn’t compromise Orman’s objectivity or integrity.
-But as far as I’m concerned, the optics are bad: She’s willing to trade her credibility for cash.
+But the optics are bad: She’s willing to trade her credibility for cash.

 It’s not just Suze

-Suze Orman has presumably helped many Americans feel more in control of their money, and I agree with the vast majority of the things I’ve heard her say over the years.
-But this article isn’t just about Suze Orman.
+Orman has presumably helped many Americans feel more in control of their money, and I agree with the many things I’ve heard her say over the years.
+But this article isn’t just about Orman.
 It’s about you and where you can find advice you can trust.

 It’s reasonable to assume that when you see someone on TV, or see their books on best-seller lists, you can trust their advice.
 Reasonable, but wrong.
 Being famous doesn’t make you smart.
 Oprah Winfrey claiming you’re an expert doesn’t make you one.
 Being rich doesn’t equate to being wise.
 Admitting to stupid mistakes doesn’t make them less stupid.

-Got any words of wisdom you can offer for this week’s Ask Stacy question?
-Share your knowledge and experiences on our Facebook page.
+Got any words of wisdom on Suze Orman?
+Share it on our Facebook page.